Managing Anxiety

 While we evolved to be occasional tourists to the state of fear and alarm, some of us have become full-time residents.”

 Anxiety is a complex emotion, and there are many ways to look at it.
 If you view anxiety as a part of our survival system, it becomes a good thing because the entire system is beautifully designed to protect us and help us cope with the struggles of life.
 The challenge is not getting stuck in a state of fear or alarm.
 When we trust our system, listen, and move forward, we can avoid getting caught up in a state of anxiety.
-The story we tell ourselves is separate from real-life danger; this narrative brings fear, panic, or dread into the picture, and this internal language usually creates the condition of anxiety.
+The story we tell ourselves is separate from real-life danger; this narrative can maintain feelings of fear, panic, or dread, and this internal language usually sets into motion the condition of anxiety.
+Once it gets started, the anxiety tends to maintain itself because we feel panic or fear in the body and then cognitively struggle with repetitive thoughts that the threat must exist because we are feeling this way.
+As long as we keep feeling anxious, we keep thinking something is wrong, and as long as we keep thinking something is wrong, we keep feeling anxious.
+The body and the mind are in conflict, and we need to address this problem from a cognitive (top-down) and a physical (bottom-up) perspective.

 Dr. David Hanscom takes it a bit further, “We must learn to love anxiety.”